GregRoques/Design-Patterns/Design Principles/Polymorphism vs. Conditional/README.md

 - Removes duplicate code: You get rid of many almost identical conditionals.

 - If you need to add a new execution variant, all you need to do is add a new subclass without touching the existing code (**_see:_** **Open/Closed Principle**).

+## Polymorphism

+- **Polymorphism** means _"many forms"_, and it occurs when we have many classes that are related to each other by inheritance.
+It gives a program the ability to redefine methods for derived classes.

+- It is useful for code reusability: reuse attributes and methods of an existing class when you create a new class.